-Banks should not deny education loans to students based on low CIBIL score, says Kerala HC
+Banks should not deny education loans to students for low credit rating score, says Kerala HC

 At Thursday’s hearing, Senior Advocate KK Chandran Pillai, appearing for the bank, told the court that the student’s CIBIL score was low because the petitioner had taken two loans.
 He said that while one loan was written off by the bank, the other was overdue for Rs 16,667.

-Senior Advocate George Poonthottam, appearing for the petitioner, submitted that his client has received a job offer from a multinational company in Oman and, therefore, will be able to clear the entire loan amount.
+Senior Advocate George Poonthottam, appearing for the petitioner, submitted that his client has received a job offer from a multinational company in Oman and, therefore, would be able to clear the entire loan amount.

 The court then said that it was of the opinion that the balance of convenience is in favour of the petitioner, according to Live Law.